I’m Lou Franco, and this is Episode 5 of Write While True, which is a writing program for programmers.

 Eventually, I realized that this was a symptom of a deeper problem.

 Like many people I write to think.
 And, it helps.
-I set out with only inklings of an idea and by the time I am done, I usually have a coherent a complete thought.
+I set out with only inklings of an idea and by the time I am done, I usually have a coherent and complete thought.
 The writing contains it, but it doesn’t communicate it.

 There’s a difference between writing to think and writing to communicate and I finally understand that.